INAETICS/demonstrator/README.md

 The purpose of the demonstator project is to demonstrate the capabilities of an INAETICS system.

+## This Branch of the Demonstrator
+The purpose of this branch is to demonstate a Queue implementation with a distributed database.
+With this distributed database in Open Splice the Queue can be re-allocated or restarted after a crash without loosing the data in the Queue.

 ## Java implementation

 To run this Java implementation, you need a recent Eclipse IDE along with the